-Designer/developer @ Independent Joined almost 7 years ago Gavin has invited Andy Mathieson
+Designer/developer @ Independent Joined about 7 years ago Gavin has invited Andy Mathieson

 If anyone wanted to, they could band together a new admin team for a subreddit and try drive traffic over...mods haven't given a shit about DN for years